-Segment triggered flows are used to email subscribers when they are newly added to a segment.
-In most cases, date, list, or metric triggered flows can more efficiently accomplish what can be done with a segment triggered flow.
+Segment-triggered flows are used to email subscribers when they are added to a segment.
+In most cases, date, list, or metric-triggered flows can more efficiently accomplish what can be done with a segment triggered flow.

-Contacts can only receive a segment triggered flow once.
-This is why if you want to build a post-purchase flow, for example, you will want to use a metric triggered flow instead of a segment triggered one, even though it is possible to build a segment of customers who placed an order.
-If you set this up using a segment instead of the Placed Order metric, customers can only receive the flow once -- this means they will only receive the flow after their first order, and no subsequent orders.
+Contacts can only receive a segment-triggered flow once.
+This is why if you're building a post-purchase flow, for example, you should use a metric triggered flow instead of a segment triggered one.
+Even though it is possible to build a segment of customers who placed an order, a metric-triggered flow is more appropriate in this case because you likely want customers to receive a post-purchase every time they buy, not just the first time.

 Configure a Segment Triggered Flow